Deeming Rule Litigation

 “Instead of addressing public health concerns associated with tobacco use by minors and others, the August 2017 Guidance [which delayed the product review requirement] exacerbates the situation by stating, in essence, that manufacturers can continue to advertise and sell products that are addictive and that target a youth market … at a time when minors’ use of tobacco products like e-cigarettes is at an epidemic level and rising,” Judge Grimm wrote.

-By way of background, the Family Smoking Prevention and Tobacco Control Act (TCA) – signed into law by President Obama in 2009 - granted the U.S. Food and Drug Administration (FDA) authority to regulate the manufacture, marketing, and sale of tobacco products.
+By way of background, the Family Smoking Prevention and Tobacco Control Act (TCA) – signed into law by President Obama in 2009 - granted the FDA authority to regulate the manufacture, marketing, and sale of tobacco products.
 Prior to the law, tobacco products were largely unregulated outside of required warning labels and limited restrictions on advertising.

 Under the final rule, the FDA brought all categories of tobacco products, including certain dissolveables, gels, hookah tobacco, e-cigarettes, cigars, pipe tobacco, and all future tobacco products under its authority.
 The final rule took effect in August 2016.